ABAWD Form

 To keep getting your SNAP benefits, you must take part in an approved work, training, or volunteer activity each month and submit proof through NYDocSubmit.

-Let’s answer a few quick questions so MyWayfinder can help you find a job, extra work, or another approved activity that fits your needs.
+You can answer a few more questions so MyWayfinder can help you find a job, extra work, or another approved activity that fits your needs.

 Do you want help finding work?